dineshkummarc/metrocat.org/_posts/2006-04-16-no-regrets.markdown

 title: No Regrets
 date: 2006-04-16
 author: Anna
-tags:
+categories:
 - Life
 - Wee-Watkins
 ---

 Actually, I have <i>lots</i> of regrets at the ripe old age of 31.
 Choices I should have made, action I should have taken, things (and people) I should have avoided.
 I should have been braver, smarter, better than I was.

 I often think about those parallel lives, and use what's left of my imagination to explore them.